Luxembourg Armed Forces: Post-liberation

-Conscription was introduced in Luxembourg for the first time in November 1944.
+Following liberation in September 1944, conscription was introduced in Luxembourg for the first time in November 1944.
 In 1945, the Corps de la Garde Grand Ducale (Grand Ducal Guard Corps) garrisoned in the Saint-Esprit barracks in Luxembourg City and the 1st and 2nd infantry battalions were established, one in Walferdange and the other in Dudelange.
 The Luxembourg Armed Forces took charge of part of the French occupation zone in Germany, the 2nd Battalion occupying part of the Bitburg district and a detachment from the 1st Battalion part of the Saarburg district.
 The 2nd Battalion remained in Bitburg until 1955.
 The strength of the army rose to 2,150 men.
 Luxembourg signed the Treaty of Brussels in March 1948, and the North Atlantic Treaty in 1949.

 Setting up an army after the war proved more difficult than predicted.
 To a certain extent, the authorities could rely on escaped German conscripts and Luxembourgers who had joined Allied armies; however, they had to find a way to train officers.
 Initially, British military advisers came to Luxembourg, where training was carried out by British officers and NCOs.
 But officer training, in the long term, would have to be done in military schools abroad.
 Belgium and France were both interested in helping and offered solutions.
 In the end, the government opted for a compromise solution, by sending some officer cadets to the École spéciale militaire de Saint-Cyr in France and others to the Royal Military Academy in Belgium.
 This eventually led to disunity within the Luxembourg officer corps due to differences in training and promotion.

 In 1951, the Grand Ducal Guard relocated to Walferdange and integrated with the Commandement des Troupes.
 The Guard had special units for reconnaissance, radiac reconnaissance, and anti-air warfare.
 From 1955, it was organised into a headquarters company, a garrison platoon, a reconnaissance company and two training companies.
 In 1959, the Commandement des Troupes was disbanded and the Grand Ducal Guard was integrated into the Commandement du Territoire (Territorial Command).
 The force was reduced to a single company, a corporals' training school, and a weapons platoon.
 In 1960, the Grand Ducal Guard was again reorganised into four platoons, temporarily grouped into intervention and reinforcement detachments.
 In 1964, the Grand Ducal Guard was organized into a HQ, three platoons, a reinforcement platoon, and the NCO school.
 On 28 February 1966, the Grand Ducal Guard was officially disbanded.